In this article:

-(The Code field above can be used to provide a unique short name, or code, for the appeal.
+The Code field in the screenshot above can be used to provide a unique short name, or code, for the appeal.
 An example might be if you have an appeal named "September 20XX Mailing" you might give it a code of "SEPXX".
 The code you create can be used in imports to match import data to the correct appeal.
-Note: Using a code is optional.)

 After you save your appeal, it becomes available for use in gift entry and reporting on the Fundraising tab.